 Will a HEPA Filter Remove All the Asbestos in My House?

-A HEPA filter can remove almost any particle over 0.3-microns in size, but if the source of the contamination is still in the home, there is only so much a filter can do.
+A HEPA filter can remove almost any particle over 0.3-microns in size, but if the source of the contamination is still in the home, there is only so much a filter for asbestos can do.
 The best course of action is to hire a professional asbestos worker to safely remove the source, then use a HEPA filter to remove any remaining particles.
 You should not try to discard asbestos-contaminated material on your own, as any moving or jostling of the particles will release them into the air you are breathing.
 The Government of Alberta, in accordance with Occupational Health and Safety codes, requires anyone working in an area with asbestos to take a training program before handling materials, so you certainly shouldn’t try to do this on your own.

 If you are concerned about asbestos in your home, the best thing to do is to stay away from the area, do not disturb it in any way, and contact a professional asbestos worker to inspect/remove the material.
-Throughout the process and afterwards, a HEPA air filter will be able to remove any remaining asbestos particles.
+Throughout the process and afterwards, a HEPA air filter for asbestos will be able to remove any remaining particles.